Eilidh Doyle: Retirement

 In August 2019, Doyle announced that she would miss the rest of the season as she was due to have a baby in January 2020, although she planned to return to athletics after the birth.

 Doyle announced her retirement in May 2021.

 Doyle retired as the most decorated Scottish track and field athlete of all time.
 She accumulated a total of 17 medals from major championships at Olympic, world, European, and Commonwealth level.
 If the World Relays and Continental Cup are to be included the medal tally totals 19.

 Personal life

+In October 2015, Child married former 400 metre runner Brian Doyle and has since competed as Eilidh Doyle.

 Doyle has a degree in Physical Education from Edinburgh University and was formerly a full-time PE teacher at Perth Grammar School until she decided to focus further on her training, allowing her to relocate to Bath.

 Doyle is a supporter of Hearts FC where she has a season ticket.
 She wears a maroon and white wristband during all her races in support of the club.

-In October 2015 she married former 400 metre runner Brian Doyle.